Fact-checked

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Differential-diagnostic measures for functional dyspepsia are carried out in 3 stages.
+Differential diagnostic measures for functional dyspepsia are carried out in 3 stages.

 • II - elimination or correction of etiological factors and pathogenetic mechanisms of functional dyspepsia in a group of children with a low risk of organic dyspepsia.

-Symptoms of anxiety with organic dyspepsia
+Symptoms of anxiety in organic dyspepsia

 Symptoms